Eleanor of Castile, Queen of Navarre: Queen of Navarre

 Eleanor became very involved in the political life of Navarre upon her return.
-Her relationship with her husband improved, and she bore him the long-awaited sons Charles and Louis.
+Her relationship with her husband improved, and they had the long-awaited sons Charles and Louis.
 Both died young, however.
 On 3 June 1403, her coronation as Queen of Navarre took place in Pamplona.
 Upon several occasions when Charles stayed in France, Eleanor took to the role of regent.
 She also helped to maintain good relations between Navarre and Castile.
 As a result of these good relations, members of the Castillian nobility, including the Duke of Benavente and members of the powerful families of Dávalos, Mendoza and Zuñiga, settled in Navarre.

 Upon the couple's absences, their daughter Joanna acted as regent, as she was heiress to the kingdom.
 Joanna died in 1413 without issue and in the lifetime of both her parents, therefore the succession turned to their second daughter Blanche, who would eventually succeed as Queen of Navarre upon Charles' death.

 There is confusion surrounding Eleanor's death.
 She is believed to have died at Olite on 27 February 1415 or at Pamplona 5 March 1416.
-Her husband died in 1425, and they were buried together at Pamplona in the Cathedral of Santa María la Real.
+Her husband died in 1425, and they were buried together in a monumental tomb at Pamplona in the Cathedral of Santa María la Real.

 Issue

-Eleanor and Charles had eight children, five of which lived to adulthood:
+Eleanor and Charles had nine children, five of which lived to adulthood: